 Contributed by Katie & Calum| Creative Travel Guide| Follow them on Instagram

-Europe’s largest ferris wheel, anyone?
+Europe’s largest Ferris wheel, anyone?

 It takes about 30 minutes to ascend to the top of the eye, which is just enough time to keep children entertained with landmark watching out of the window!
-You won’t be restrained to a seat – large pods transport groups up to the top of the wheel, which accommodate up to 25 people who are free to walk around at their own leisure and enjoy the panoramic vista of the London skyline.
+You won’t be restrained to a seat – large pods transport groups up to the top of the wheel, which accommodates up to 25 people who are free to walk around at their own leisure and enjoy the panoramic vista of the London skyline.

 Tickets for the London Eye can be bought in advance or on the day.
 Buying in advance will save time queueing (there are always queues to get on the London Eye!) but it will constrain you to a particular time slot – so be sure to check the weather before you buy tickets.
 The London Eye is located near Big Ben and Southbank – an easy walk from London Waterloo station.

 Contributed by Claire| Claire’s Footsteps | Follow her on Facebook